App Settings

 This section allows you to select the method of verification when a user first signs up for your app.

-Click on Login and Sign up.
+Click on Login & Signup.

 You can choose to verify via email or mobile, or you can skip the verification process by choosing No Login.